awsdocs/amazon-ec2-user-guide/doc_source/ebs-fast-snapshot-restore.md

 1. To track the state of fast snapshot restore as it is enabled, see **Fast Snapshot Restore** on the **Description** tab\.

 **Note**
-After you enable fast snapsohot restore for a snapshot, it enters the `optimizing` state\.
+After you enable fast snapshot restore for a snapshot, it enters the `optimizing` state\.
 Snapshots that are in the `optimizing` state provide some performance benefits when using them to restore volumes\.
 They start to provide the full performance benefits of fast snapshot restore only after they enter the `enabled` state\.

 **To manage fast snapshot restore using the AWS CLI**
 + [enable\-fast\-snapshot\-restores](https://docs.aws.amazon.com/cli/latest/reference/ec2/enable-fast-snapshot-restores.html)